Equity capital markets in Brazil: regulatory overview

 During the time between filing and registration, the underwriters market the securities and build up a book of interested potential investors.
 A variety of marketing methods are typically employed in an IPO transaction, such as pre-marketing, road shows, one-on-one meetings with key investors, and advertising.

-No public advertising in relation to the offering can be made without CVM pre-approval.
+No public advertising in relation to the offering can be made without prior approval by the CVM.

 Underwriters participating in an offering cannot disclose information regarding the offering or the issuer until publication of the closing announcement (this is known as the "quiet period"), except in cases where the underwriters present to the CVM the public report and research on the issuer.